enzdor/solitaire/README.md

 TODO:
 - make cards align when over another, and make the are over card be the whole card not just the cursor
-- make helper for translating and scaling mouse pos?

 Plan:
 - Entities